 And, let me tell you, traveling when you’re pretired is the best.

-You have no obligations, no upcoming deadlines, and plenty of money, so you can could go wherever and do whatever for as long as you want, worry-free.
+You have no obligations, no upcoming deadlines, and plenty of money, so you can go wherever and do whatever for as long as you want, worry-free.
 And you don’t need to pack a laptop.

 Putting My Money to Work

 The costliest mistake of my life was not putting my money to work for me while I was working.
 I just stuffed my savings into a checking account and let them slowly deflate.

-And did it ever!
-Thanks to fortunate timing and patience, my savings grew faster than they did when I was working.
+Thanks to patience, thriftiness, and lucky timing, my savings grew faster during my pretirement than they did when I was working.